Orange Citrus Tree Temperature Tolerance for Growth

 At what temperature do citrus trees freeze?

 Citrus trees vary in temperature tolerance.
-As much as they can survive in cold temperatures, there are those periods of cold that can cause damage to the citrus trees, depending on the type of citrus tree.
+As much as they can survive in cold temperatures, there are periods of cold that can cause damage to the citrus trees, depending on the type of citrus tree.

 A lemon and lime tree can tolerate up to 32 degrees Fahrenheit on the lower side and freeze when temperatures drop below that.

-Other citrus trees like Mandarin oranges can only tolerate cold temperatures of up to 55 degrees Fahrenheit and 32 degrees if there is short exposure to such a period of cold.
+Other citrus trees, like Mandarin oranges, can only tolerate cold temperatures of up to 55 degrees Fahrenheit and 32 degrees if there is short exposure to such a period of cold.